spartan289/spartan289/README.md

 - 🌱 I’m currently learning NodeJS
 - 📫 How to reach me sagarzendex@gmail.com

-I create crazy project like VidChat app via sockets, URL Longener, Youtube Dislike Count Viewer Extension and many more.
+I create crazy project like VidChat app via sockets,Audio Broadcasting over nearby devices, URL Longener, Youtube Dislike Count Viewer Extension and many more.
-I have expertise in python Development and intermediatese in django.
+I have expertise in Python Development, Nodejs and intermediatese in django.
 Feel Free to contact me for any collaboration
 <!---
 spartan289/spartan289 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.